Michael R. Long Sells 2,000 Shares of Usio, Inc. (NASDAQ:USIO) Stock

-Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction dated Wednesday, October 13th.
-The stock was sold at an average price of $5.95, for a total value of $11,900.00.
-The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Usio, Inc. (NASDAQ:USIO) Director Michael R. Long sold 2,000 shares of the company’s stock in a transaction dated Friday, October 15th.
+The shares were sold at an average price of $5.85, for a total transaction of $11,700.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Michael R. Long also recently made the following trade(s):

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-Parian Global Management LP raised its holdings in shares of Usio by 108.9% in the 1st quarter.
-Parian Global Management LP now owns 1,697,979 shares of the company’s stock worth $10,901,000 after buying an additional 885,035 shares in the last quarter.
-Vanguard Group Inc. raised its holdings in shares of Usio by 13.5% in the 2nd quarter.
-Vanguard Group Inc. now owns 786,867 shares of the company’s stock worth $5,035,000 after buying an additional 93,600 shares in the last quarter.
-G2 Investment Partners Management LLC acquired a new stake in Usio during the 1st quarter valued at $3,959,000.
-Morgan Stanley increased its holdings in Usio by 7.5% during the 2nd quarter.
-Morgan Stanley now owns 139,213 shares of the company’s stock valued at $891,000 after purchasing an additional 9,733 shares in the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in Usio by 7.0% during the 2nd quarter.
-Geode Capital Management LLC now owns 137,373 shares of the company’s stock valued at $879,000 after purchasing an additional 8,928 shares in the last quarter.
-18.90% of the stock is owned by institutional investors and hedge funds.
+Separately, Zacks Investment Research upgraded shares of Usio from a “hold” rating to a “buy” rating and set a $5.75 price objective on the stock in a research note on Wednesday, August 25th.

-Separately, Zacks Investment Research upgraded Usio from a “hold” rating to a “buy” rating and set a $5.75 price objective for the company in a research report on Wednesday, August 25th.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+LPL Financial LLC acquired a new stake in shares of Usio in the 2nd quarter valued at approximately $64,000.
+Virtu Financial LLC bought a new position in Usio in the 2nd quarter valued at approximately $78,000.
+Millennium Management LLC bought a new position in Usio in the 1st quarter valued at approximately $126,000.
+State Street Corp bought a new position in Usio in the 2nd quarter valued at approximately $165,000.
+Finally, Citadel Advisors LLC raised its holdings in Usio by 26.7% in the 1st quarter.
+Citadel Advisors LLC now owns 29,474 shares of the company’s stock valued at $189,000 after buying an additional 6,220 shares during the last quarter.
+Institutional investors own 18.90% of the company’s stock.

 Usio Company Profile